RamyGomaa/AbsoluteLoader/README.md

 This is my approach of creating an Absolute loader using java language for system programming course

-We have a file called ASSEMBLER.txt that has the programs that will be loading using our loader.
+We have a file called ASSEMBLER.txt that has the programs that will be loaded using our loader.

 when we run the java program it will ask us to write the program name